jasonacollins/jasoncollinsblog/posts/the-ai-that-wasnt-deception-in-human-ai-experiments.md

 ## Straight-out porkie pies

-I sympathise with the synthetic AI approach, albeit not being completely on board with it.
+I sympathise with the synthetic AI approach, albeit not being completely comfortable.
 Coming up with experimental tasks where the AI really is an AI performing the task you say it is is tough.
-In many cases this requires detailed model builds and software interfaces - and even then, one element is often not quite as stated.
+For many specific questions, it's beyond the technical capability of the experimenters.

-But the deception tends not to be limited to synthetic AI.
+But the deception in the human-computer interaction literature tends not to be limited to synthetic AI.
 The AI is often completely misrepresented.

 Here's an example from Rastogi et al (2022), who examined whether they could de-anchor experimental participants from AI advice.
-I reviewed this paper and the question of whether this even involves anchoring in [a post last month](is-following-ai-advice-anchoring-bias.qmd).
+I [posted about this paper last month](is-following-ai-advice-anchoring-bias.qmd).

 The authors write: